carlospadron/Notes/sql/SQL_notes.md

 ## Qgis

-when connecting to postgis, leave empty the field host if the connection is local
+when connecting to postgis, leave empty the field host if the connection is local.

+add id column for qgis (if not present Qgis will not allow updates to the table)

+`ALTER TABLE table1 ADD PRIMARY KEY (id);`

 ## Pgadmin4